Teeming with ancient history and set against stunning backdrops, the Greek islands are unlike any other place on Earth.

 This quirky Greek island is the only of its kind that outlaws vehicles.
 In the past Hydra drew acclaim for being an artist/writer’s colony, but these days it’s more frequented by Athenian city-dwellers on weekend getaways.

 The large majority of Hydra’s population lives in the center of town where all of the tavernas and restaurants can be found.
 Come to this Greek island expecting a quiet retreat and stunning Venetian architecture.

 Tip: Do not rely on Hydra to be a beach escape, as they are found sparingly and are extremely rocky.

 Aegina is only a quick 30-minute hydrofoil ride from the main port of Pireaus making it an easy choice for tourists who are seeing Athens sights but don’t have the time to island-hop.
-The beaches here are rather lackluster, but the center is filled with cute café’s perfect for escaping the summer heat.
+The beaches on this Greek Island are rather lackluster, but the center is filled with cute café’s perfect for escaping the summer heat.